 Glassdoor releases a prestigious list of the “Best Places to Work” each year, based on genuine ratings from anonymous employees through their platform.
 So the question everyone asks, "How can I make it on this list?"

 Before focusing on simply “making the list,” it’s important to consider the factors that are most valuable to the employees at these “Best Places to Work.”
 According to Glassdoor, compensation and benefits ranked last in a list of factors employees found most important to them.
-Even more vital to consider, culture and values ranked in at #1.
+Even more vital to consider, company culture and values ranked in at #1.

-So, what do the “Best Places to Work” do to earn this title and fight disengagement?
+So, what do the “Best Places to Work” do to earn this title and fight employee disengagement?
 Here are the top 3 lessons we can learn from them:

-A company’s mission is its reason for existence, it’s “why.”
+A company’s mission is its reason for existence, its “why.”
 It’s important to make this clear to employees, as these “Best Places to Work” consistently do.
-If the employees in your organization have a thorough understanding of your mission and values, it will result in a sense of purpose and motivation, driving engagement and satisfaction.
+If the employees in your organization have a thorough understanding of your mission and values, it will result in a sense of purpose and motivation, driving employee engagement and satisfaction.
 Mission-driven companies proudly claim 40% higher retention rates than those who have an unclear or lacking mission.
 And this stems from the top, from your CEO, Founders and senior leaders.

 Many of the “Best Places to Work” consider transparency a major role in their company culture.
-They often incorporate feedback platforms or programs to allow tangible communication between higher-ups and their subordinates.
+They often incorporate feedback platforms or employee reward programs to allow tangible communication between higher-ups and their subordinates.
 Creating a sense of transparency and openness throughout the organization, rather than a hierarchical structure or secretive agenda is key for employee satisfaction.

 To read the full report, download “The DNA of Glassdoor’s Best Places to Work,” here.